Flet/revisit-mutagen/README.md

 Full example Server
 -------------------
 Follow the instructions below to create a new hapi server using this plugin.
+This also shows how to create a simple glitch using `glitcher`.

 You can also just go and take a look at or clone [my personal version](https://github.com/Flet/technodrome).